China tech IPO lemons sour investor appetite

-HONG KONG, June 29 (Reuters Breakingviews) - Once-hot upstarts from the People’s Republic are getting the cold shoulder from investors in New York.
-SoftBank-backed (9984.T) Dingdong Maicai (DDL.N) slashed its planned initial public offering by over 70% read more , following a disastrous debut from rival grocery app Missfresh (MF.O) last week.
-Recently listed peers Full Truck Alliance (YMM.N), also SoftBank-backed, and e-insurance specialist Waterdrop (WDH.N), are trading 6% and 47% below their offer prices respectively.
+HONG KONG (Reuters Breakingviews) - Once-hot upstarts from the People’s Republic are getting the cold shoulder from investors in New York.
+SoftBank-backed Dingdong Maicai slashed its planned initial public offering by over 70%, following a disastrous debut from rival grocery app Missfresh last week.
+Recently listed peers Full Truck Alliance, also SoftBank-backed, and e-insurance specialist Waterdrop, are trading 6% and 47% below their offer prices respectively.

 Of the 13 Chinese technology outfits that went public in New York this year, 8 are underwater, data from Dealogic show.
 Beijing’s crackdown on the sector is one factor.
 Another may be the growth-over-profit mentality of many companies.
 Dingdong Maicai, for example, grew sales by 460% year-on-year to $580 million in the first quarter this year, but its operating loss also more than quadrupled.